Markov kernels in Mathlib's probability library: Sub-Gaussian random variables

-In \mathlib{}, this is \leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/Probability/Moments/SubGaussian.lean#L722}{HasSubgaussianMGF.measure_sum_range_ge_le_of_iIndepFun}.
+In \mathlib{}, this is \leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/Probability/Moments/SubGaussian.lean#L787}{HasSubgaussianMGF.measure_sum_range_ge_le_of_iIndepFun}.
 Concentration inequalities are useful to bound the probability that random variables deviates from their mean, and have many applications in statistics and machine learning.
 The Lean definition of sub-Gaussian that we added to \mathlib{} is as follows.

 The \lstinline|:= by volume_tac| code defines a default value in case no measure is provided.
 That default value uses a tactic (\lstinline|volume_tac|) that infers the measure if $\Omega$ has been endowed with a \lstinline|MeasureSpace| instance.
-For example if $\Omega = \mathbb{R}$, we don't need to specify that we mean sub-Gaussian with respect to the Lebesgue measure.
+For example if $\Omega = \mathbb{R}$, we do not need to specify that we mean sub-Gaussian with respect to the Lebesgue measure.

 The conditional version of the sub-Gaussian property is defined similarly, by replacing the expectation $P[\cdot]$ by the conditional expectation $P[\cdot | \mathcal{G}]$ given a sub-$\sigma$-algebra $\mathcal{G}$ of the $\sigma$-algebra of $\Omega$.
-A random variable $X : \Omega \to \mathbb{R}$ is conditionally sub-Gaussian with constant $\sigma^2$ given $\mathcal{G}$ if $e^{u X}$ is integrable for all $u \in \mathbb{R}$ and $P$-almost surely, $P\left[e^{u X} \mid \mathcal{G} \right] \le e^{u^2 \sigma^2/2}$ for all $u \in \mathbb{R}$.
-We note that this is almost never mentioned as a separate definition in textbooks, which implicitly assume that conditional versions of properties are defined by replacing expectations by conditional expectations.
+A random variable $X : \Omega \to \mathbb{R}$ is conditionally sub-Gaussian with constant $\sigma^2$ given $\mathcal{G}$ if $e^{u X}$ is integrable for all~$u \in \mathbb{R}$ and $P$-almost surely, $P\left[e^{u X} \mid \mathcal{G} \right] \le e^{u^2 \sigma^2/2}$ for all~$u \in \mathbb{R}$.
+We note that this is almost never mentioned as a separate definition in textbooks \cite{boucheron2013concentration, vershynin2018high, lattimore2020bandit}, which implicitly assume that conditional versions of properties are defined by replacing expectations by conditional expectations.
 That definition is not however how we defined it in \mathlib{}: we instead introduce a new notion of sub-Gaussian with respect to a kernel and a measure, and define conditionally sub-Gaussian as a particular case of that definition for the conditional expectation kernel.